gluwa/crunch/README.md

 Or use the handy `gen_metadata.sh` script.

-## How to update docker image when metadata changes.
+## How to update docker image when metadata changes

 Create a new branch.
 Run a local version of your node with the updated runtime and run the `gen_metadata.sh` script.
 Move that metadata to the `metadata` folder and check that the binary